GlareDB/glaredb.github.io/index.md

 **GlareDB** is open source and is freely available to install and use.
 Get started at [github.com/GlareDB/glaredb].
 See our [open source announcement] for more information.

+You can run GlareDB locally or even within Python.

+- [Learn more about `glaredb local`]
+- [Learn more about Python bindings]

 **GlareDB Cloud** is a fully managed offering of GlareDB with additional features for access management and compute resources.
 GlareDB Cloud is generally available to everyone with a [free tier].
 Get started at [console.glaredb.com].

 ## Fully managed

-Whether you use our serverless (free) or dedicated (paid plan) databases, GlareDB Cloud is fully managed.
+Whether you use our serverless compute (free) or create dedicated compute engines (paid plan), GlareDB Cloud is fully managed.
 With a few clicks, a GlareDB deployment will be ready and highly available for you to use.

 [Learn more about serverless and dedicated]